julkue/mark.js/CONTRIBUTING.md

 - Reference related issues
 - Describe your changes and why they are necessary
   (if not stated in referenced issues)
+- When changing something inside `jquery.jmHighlight.js`, please run `$ grunt dist` at the end to generate a `.min.js`.

 __Thank you for contributing!__